gabicortes/gabicortes/README.md

 🐈‍⬛ I'm a big fond of cats!<br/>
 👩🏻‍💻 My tech stack is mainly HTML, CSS, Javascript, Typescript, React, React Native, Jest, GraphQL<br/>
 🌱 I’m currently learning React Native<br/>
-📪 You can contact me on hello@gabicortes.com or <a href="https://www.linkedin.com/in/gabicortes/">LinkedIn</a>
+📪 You can contact me on hello@gabicortes.com or <a href="https://www.linkedin.com/in/gabicortes/">LinkedIn</a> We can either talk in 🇪🇸 or 🇬🇧